Leadership Lessons From The Coronavirus Pandemic and Other Challenging Times.

 Communication skills, whilst always essential, became of paramount importance.
 During 2021 a phenomenon known as “The great resignation” occurred.
 The current hypothesis is that this is driven by low wages and frustration at organisations not willing to account for staff wellbeing.
-Both of these apply to schools especially essential support staff roles including vital teaching assistants.
-Some schools have been criticised on social media when they refuse to share the number of cases in staff and pupils.
-Successful strategies for maintaining a high level of staff moral in challenging times include leaders who provide support colleagues’ development.
+Both of these apply to schools, especially essential support staff roles including vital teaching assistants.
+Some schools had been criticised on social media when they refuse to share the number of cases among staff and pupils.
+Successful strategies for maintaining a high level of staff morale in challenging times include leaders who provide support to colleagues’ development.
 Those who are able to manage conflict have been valuable in maintaining strong staff teams.

 Leadership Lesson: Vision and Values

 Now more than ever we must “walk the talk”.
-It is only through being through the consistent and demonstrating the integrity of our actions that we can show we are worthy of leading.
-As a leader we must model the behaviour we need from staff.
+It is only through being consistent and demonstrating the integrity of our actions that we can show we are worthy of leading.
+As a school leader, we must model the behaviour we need from staff.

 Leadership Lesson: Be an Optimistic Leader

 Not so much a leadership skill as an approach.
 I listened to Simon Sinek’s The Infinite Game as an audiobook on my commute.
 This helped me stop thinking about short-term goals and focus on the longer-term outcomes we wanted as a school.
 We rarely discuss the importance of optimism in leadership.
 Leaders need to believe that every member of their team has the potential for growth and development.
 Developing others to take forward your shared vision and values is important.
 We need an optimistic belief that things will improve over time, and challenges can be overcome.
 Optimistic leadership allows you to put trust in others and recognise the need to be actively supportive and encouraging.
 Of course there are times when you need to challenge those who are not following the vision or actively pushing against it.